Impact review cycles

 Q. Are Impact Reviews required for all Teammates?

 • Yes.
-It is important for all eligible Teammates to complete bi-annual performance reviews.
+It is important for all eligible Teammates to complete annual performance reviews.
 Impact Reviews give Teammates the chance to receive written feedback, evaluate needs for training and development, define expectations, highlight progress, and set new goals for the following review period.
 Impact Reviews promote productivity and effectiveness, as well as personal development.
 Promotion and Compensation calibrations require completed Impact Review submissions.

 Q: How do I know if I’m eligible for an Impact Review